 18.104.22.168.
 Fecal coliform as indicator organisms

 Measurement of the effectiveness of wastewater treatment has historically involved the measurement of fecal coliform bacteria, among other water quality parameters.
 Fecal coliform bacteria are essentially indicator organisms that provide evidence of whether human waste and therefore associated pathogens, such as bacteria and viruses, are being sufficiently removed by wastewater treatment.
 Relatively few coliform bacteria are pathogenic themselves.
 One shortcoming of using fecal coliform bacteria as an indicator of wastewater treatment is that some species of fecal coliform bacteria can grow and multiply in sediment long after the initial wastewater discharge occurred (Anderson et al. 2005), so a high fecal coliform reading may not indicate an active, current discharge of untreated wastewater.

 22.214.171.124.
 Fecal coliform criteria for recreational waterbodies

 The mainstem and tributaries of the LSJR are designated as Class III recreational waters, suitable for ‘fish consumption, recreation, propagation and maintenance of a healthy, well-balanced population of fish and wildlife.’
-Until recently, the Florida fecal coliform exceedance criteria standards for recreational waters stated that fecal coliform counts (CFU) per 100 mL should adhere to all three of the following:
+Prior to 2016, the Florida fecal coliform exceedance criteria standards for recreational waters stated that fecal coliform counts (CFU) per 100 mL should adhere to all three of the following:

-- not exceed a monthly average of 200 (requires 10 samples in a 30-day period)
+- not exceed a monthly average (geometric mean) of 200 (requires 10 samples in a 30-day period)

 - not exceed 400 in 10% of samples